 This EcoTank model prints, copies, scans and faxes.
 There's a duplexer for making two-sided prints, and a 30-page automatic document feeder (ADF) for drawing multipage documents across the scanner glass.
 It offers a fair number of features and respectable performance, making it a contender for the best all-in-one printers.
+We liked it so much, we named it one of the best printers in our 2021 Tom's Guide Awards.
 Ink costs per page are extremely low, although your overall savings may require thousands of printed pages compared to less expensive models with office-worthy features.

 Epson EcoTank ET-4760: Design